2025-present · Doorpass

 Scope

-Product strategy, iOS app design, access model, website, brand refinement, investor and pilot materials
+Product strategy, iOS app design, access model, website, brand refinement

 Status